 Many clients I speak with raise the topic of work-related stress or the stress associated with career transitions.
 And they often ask for suggestions or strategies to navigate the stress they are experiencing.

 I wanted to offer some strategies both for stress and for career transitions with two sample “checklists”.
 While these checklists complement each other, neither list is definitive.
 My hope is that the examples will inspire you to reflect on what you may be experiencing.
 I also invite you to modify any of the suggestions and create personal and enduring strategies that you can rely on when needed.

 We all experience stress in varying degrees.
 Stress is a natural part of our lives and human functioning.
 Work related stress or the stress of a career transition can be motivating as well as demanding, stimulating as well as challenging.

-Going through a quick checklist can often help us to gain more information on what we are experiencing and what we are feeling (this is especially important when distinguishing the difference between the stress and burnout).
+Going through a quick checklist can often help us to step back, gain more information and perspective on what we are experiencing and what we are feeling (this is especially important when distinguishing the difference between the stress and burnout).